formspree/netlify-plugin-formspree/README.md

 ## Configuration via the Netlify UI

-The `netlify-plugin-formspree` plugin can be found in the [netlify build plugins directory](https://app.netlify.com/plugins).
+The `netlify-plugin-formspree` plugin can be found in the [netlify build plugins directory](https://app.netlify.com/plugins?search=formspree).

-Go to https://app.netlify.com/plugins/netlify-plugin-formspree/install to install the plugin into one of your sites, or you can navigate to your site's settings under `plugins`.
+Go to https://app.netlify.com/plugins/netlify-plugin-formspree/install to install the plugin into one of your sites, or you can navigate to your site's settings -> `plugins`.

 ## Configuration via netlify.toml